 Comcast customers may be spooked by reports that the ISP was ending support for the SB6141.
 Although it's true that Comcast is no longer renting out this model to its subscribers, Arris says the ISP continues to provision and support SB6141 modems purchased by subscribers.

 Of greater concern would be a vulnerability in some SB6141 models in which a prankster could easily cut off your internet access for a brief period.
-Arris has said it's working on getting a firmware fix out to ISPs.
-The vulnerability is more annoying than dangerous, so it doesn't affect our recommendation.
+Arris says it's rolled out a fix to internet providers, so it doesn't affect our recommendation.

 When you hook up a cable modem, you want it to work reliably and without a second thought.
 The Surfboard SB6141 delivers on that with the kind of indicator lights that alert you to any troubles, should they crop up.